-Certain of the PPAs for the Power Facilities provide for higher prices to be paid for electricity delivered from October to March and lower prices from April to September.
+A PPA for a Power Facility may provide for higher prices to be paid for electricity delivered from October to March and lower prices from April to September.
 In addition, the Power Facilities' operating results may fluctuate due to spot pricing and seasonal factors which affect seasonal production at a particular facility.
 Seasonal factors include scheduled major maintenance, seasonal electricity demands, and environmental factors such as water flows, wind speeds and density, temperature, solar insolation and humidity.